 Emotional intelligence for me starts with observation and being sensitive to the listener.
 Too many people start with what they want people to know.
 I start by imagining myself in the listener’s shoes.

-Knowing your audience is the first skill of an effective communicator and it’s the one which frequently gets the least attention.
+Knowing your audience is the first skill of an effective communicator, and it’s the one that frequently gets the least attention.

 The dullest subject will be fascinating to someone.
-We have all been seated next to someone at a dinner or a wedding and fantasized about lifting their eyelids apart like curtains to see if anyone was home, but find a topic which interests someone and the conversation will improve.
+We have all been seated next to someone at a dinner or a wedding and fantasized about lifting their eyelids apart like curtains to see if anyone was home.
+However, if you find a topic that interests someone, then the conversation will improve.

 My personal favorite was the hugely wealthy actuary with whom I had already spent a dreary hour before I happily stumbled across the realization that he was a hobby gardener.

-If the conversation strays onto politics, say, and you’ve spent the last decade wishing women had never been given the vote because the whole thing is too deathly boring for words, it’s probably best not to pretend you’re a pundit.
+If the conversation strays onto politics, say, and you’ve spent the last decade wishing women had never gotten the right to vote because the whole thing is too deathly boring for words, it’s probably best not to pretend you’re a pundit.

 Equally, if someone starts talking quantum physics with you and you happen to have a Doctorate in the subject, it’s kind to fess up early to save their blushes.